andybalholm/redwood/starlark.md

 - `header`: a dictionary containing the request’s HTTP headers.

+- `query`: a dictionary containg the request’s URL query parameters.

 - `acls`: a set containing the ACL tags that have been assigned to the request.
   If you modify the set, it can affect the action that Redwood takes.